This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Roosting and Flocking Behavior of Mourning Doves

-- Dense shrubs or trees for predator avoidance
+- Dense shrubs or tall trees provide cover from predators.

 Mourning Dove Conservation Status